 The days when human agents were the only viable form of customer service are long gone and things are changing.
-In fact, a large part of online shoppers actually want to talk to chatbots.
+In fact, a large part of online shoppers actually want to talk to AI chatbots.
 A recent report revealed that more than half of online shoppers (70%) prefer talking to a chatbot over a human agent if it means they do not have to wait.

 Chatbots have also become far more advanced.
-Thanks to conversational AI, chatbots are now capable of understanding contexts, intentions, and handling multiple questions or deviations from the main topic flawlessly.
+Thanks to Сonversational AI, chatbots are now capable of understanding contexts, intentions, and handling multiple questions or deviations from the main topic flawlessly.
 Chatbot implementation and use cases have grown as well.
 Businesses are deploying different types of chatbots including sales, market research, and customer engagement chatbots.

 Some of the most popular and successful chatbots have been deployed as standalone and website chatbots and on popular messaging platforms too, such as Facebook Messenger, WhatsApp, and Google RCS.

 Statistics Behind the Best Examples of AI Chatbots

 Every business has at least one business function that involves regular communication with the customer, in fact, most businesses have numerous (social media, customer service, direct business messaging, etc).
-More importantly, functions related to communication can be automated with conversational AI, meaning almost every business has the potential to reduce costs on communication, ensure 24/7 availability, and enjoy personalization at scale.
+More importantly, functions related to communication can be automated with conversational AI, meaning almost every business has the potential to reduce costs on communication, ensure 24/7 availability with call center automation, and enjoy personalization at scale.

 And many businesses are already making use of this technology.
 Though we’re focusing on the most successful implementations of AI chatbots in this article, there are numerous other examples of AI in everyday life, across various industries and markets.
 The following statistics will help you better understand the extent of chatbot adoption:

 Top 9 Most Successful Examples of eCommerce Chatbots

 Nothing is more effective at conveying the utility of conversational AI than its real-world implementations.
 So to put chatbot’s recent success and growth in perspective, we’ve compiled a list of the top 10 chatbot conversation examples in eCommerce that have all proven themselves with great ROIs.

 Chatbot Example #1: Aveda Booking Chatbot